 This is the original manta ray night dive location.
-Manta village is located off the coast in from of the Sheraton Keauhou Bay Resort & Spa in Keauhou, about 7 miles south of Kona.
+Manta Village is located off the coast from of the Sheraton Keauhou Bay Resort & Spa in Keauhou, about 7 miles south of Kona.

 It is the location with the highest success rate in manta ray sightings.
-In 2013, for example, a staggering 96% of all manta ray tours reported seeing manta rays, with an average of 4 manta rays/night (source).
+In 2013, for example, a staggering 96% of all manta ray tours reported seeing manta rays, with an average of 4 manta rays per night (source).

 There are a few local operators (such as Sea Paradise) that operate from the nearby Keauhou Bay to reach this site.
-This cuts down travel time down from 45+ minutes to only a few, which is great for those of you prone to sea sickness and also means you will be exposed to the elements shorted after being submerged in the ocean at night for 45 min to an hour (it can get cold at night on the ocean).
+This cuts down travel time down from 45+ minutes to only a few, which is great for those of you prone to sea sickness, and also means you will be exposed to the elements for a much shorter time after being submerged in the ocean for 45 min to an hour (it can get cold at night on the ocean).

 The Manta Learning Center in the Sheraton Kona resort

 Fronting the Manta Village location is the Sheraton Kona resort in which you can find the manta learning center.
 This is a 700 square ft space where you can see beautiful manta ray photos, as well as general information about manta ray anatomy, life cycle and feeding, reproductive and behavioral patterns.
 There is also a 15-minute video display showing footage shot during night dives, and every day at 6 pm you can listen to a presentation about manta rays.

 Manta Heaven (north of Kona)

 This site is located offshore of the Kona International Airport, about 8 miles north of Kona.
 Manta Heaven is a very popular spot for daylight dives, and is also known as “Garden Eel Cove”.